ARIMA-Consulting/String_Splitter_9000/README.md

 # String Splitter 9000

-A powerful string splitting tool available in both command-line and GUI versions.
+A string splitting tool available in both command-line and GUI versions.

+## Developer Note to Users ##

+This is a very basic string splitting tool that was made to help making the process of encoding text into a bunch of different strings that get concatenated together at the end for cybersecurity work.
+This was tedious to do by hand, so hopefully this helps you too.

 ## Features